rafaelchaska/DVD-Rental-Project/README.md

-# 'Top Films DVD Rental'
+# Top Films DVD Rental

 ## Introduction
-I recently completed a number of certifications from Udemy, UC Davis, and Google that taught me how to use SQL for data exploration, data cleaning, and data analyzing.
-For a personal project, i decided to analyze the database for a fictional DVD rental company that I will call ‘Top Films’.
-Let’s take a look at a case study detailing my process and output.
+After completing a number of certifications from Udemy, UC Davis, and Google.
+I decided to make a project to finally utilize my current knowledge on SQL for data exploration, data cleaning, and data analyzing.
+This dataset contains a ficticious DVD rental company that provides information that is beneficial for business growth and strategy.
+In this study case, we'll outline how the data will be inquired and what insights will we gain from the data.

 ## Dataset
-I began by checking the database.
-The database for ’Top Films’ have 15 tables.
+The database for Top Films have 15 tables.
 Below are the different tables and a brief description of what the table entails.

 * actor — contains actors data including first name and last name.
 * film — contains films data such as title, release year, length, rating, etc.